ZhuoyangFu/JefferyFu-CalorieApp/README.md

 encourage them keep on record their daily calories with humanize user interface, personalized features and diet related functions.

-The entire project is in "main.rar"
+The entire project is in "main.rar" and you should choose "master" account.

+User name: WYH
+Password: wuyuehang